prem-muthedath/game-of-clicks/README.md

      2. main
      ````

-  5. If you wish to use the `app` on the unix commandline, you can do so in one
+  5. If you wish to run the `app` on the unix commandline, you can do so in one
      of the two following ways, as the example below that uses an input file (by
-     the way, all input files should have '.txt' extension) shows (NOTE: If you
+     the way, all input files should have `.txt` extension) shows (NOTE: If you
      are in `GHCi`, first exit from there):

      ````